Web3Auth/web3auth-android-sdk/README.md

-# openlogin-android-sdk
+# web3auth-android-sdk

 [![](https://jitpack.io/v/org.torusresearch/openlogin-android-sdk.svg)](https://jitpack.io/#org.torusresearch/openlogin-android-sdk)

-Torus OpenLogin SDK for Android applications.
+Torus Web3Auth SDK for Android applications.

-`openlogin-android-sdk` is a client-side library you can use with your Android app to authenticate users using [OpenLogin](https://openlogin.com).
+`web3auth-android-sdk` is a client-side library you can use with your Android app to authenticate users using [Web3Auth](https://web3auth.io/).

 ## Requirements